 Since 1994, the DNR has sampled fish and benthic macroinvertebrates across the state to assess the biological integrity of Iowa's streams and rivers.
 Benthic macroinvertebrates are small animals, such as aquatic insects, crustaceans, leeches, and snails that live on the stream bottom.
 The numbers and types of aquatic organisms found in a stream are useful indicators of the stream's health because they reflect changes in water quality and habitat.

 The BioNet online database contains all data collected as part of the biological assessment program.
 The Standard Operating Procedure for assessing Iowa's wadeable streams can be found in the Publications portion of BioNet.

-One of the primary public health concerns in regards to water quality is the suitability of the fish in our waters for human consumption.
-In Iowa, the Fisheries Bureau of the IADNR is responsible for issuing fish consumption advisories.
+One of the primary public health concerns regarding water quality is the suitability of the fish in our waters for human consumption.
+In Iowa, the Fisheries Bureau of the DNR is responsible for issuing fish consumption advisories.
 The Water Quality Bureau is responsible for coordinating the annual collection of fish tissue for contaminant analysis and is also responsible for the preparation of data summaries.

 The current Fish Consumption Advisories and fish tissue sampling methodology information can be found on the Fish Tissue Monitoring page.

 Over seventy-five percent of Iowans rely on groundwater as their primary source of drinking water.
 Assessments of Iowa’s groundwater quality and quantity are necessary to address public health concerns, help communities, industries, individuals, and ecosystems meet their water needs, and ensure the sustainability of this resource.